uma-email/poc/README.md

 # Correlated Authorization

-To transfer data from sender to recipient, AEMS uses [Correlated Authorization][1] technology, which has been designed with the "cross-domain access control" in mind.

-Correlated Authorization is a Double Cross-Domain Authorization mechanism that works without shared central OIDC provider as well as without federated OIDC providers.

-The requesting party and the resource owner may belong to different security domains (realms) or may use mutually isolated instances of the authorization server residing on different network domains.
-This concept uses a permission ticket as a correlation handler between two authorization processes and an e-mail address as a unique requesting party identifier for identity-based access control.
+[Correlated Authorization][1] is a double cross-domain authorization mechanism originated from the [User Managed Access][6] (UMA) protocol that allows users (resource owners) to delegate access to other users (requesting parties).
+The resource owner and the requesting party may belong to different security domains (realms) or may use mutually isolated instances of the authorization server residing on different network domains.
+They may also use independent identity providers, there is no need to share an OIDC provider or use federated OIDC providers.
+This concept uses a permission ticket as a correlation handler between two authorization processes and an e-mail address as a unique requesting party identifier for cross-domain access control.

 ## Sequence diagrams